ehbaker/Ice2ODocs/index.md

 # Scientific Computing

-### Important steps to reproducibility, and joint method development
+### Important steps to reproducibility, and group computing

 Data Management: saving both raw and intermediate forms; documenting all steps; creating tidy data amenable to analysis.
 - Software: writing, organizing, and sharing scripts and programs used in an analysis.